 Short answer — your guess is as good as mine.
 Long answer — I hope to continue to grow my brand, launch my money coaching business, re-launch the Rich & Fit Bootcamp so more students can join, and just be open to whatever opportunities come my way.

 It’s so weird that as I’ve gotten older, I’ve become less and less worried about the future.
-I always thought I’d become more worried, but like I mentioned in the video, I think a lot of it has to do with having a solid financial plan in place.
-I may not know where my career will take me, but I at least I know what’s going on with my finances.
+I always thought I’d become more worried, but as I mentioned in the video, I think a lot of it has to do with having a solid financial plan in place.
+I may not know where my career will take me, but at least I know what’s going on with my finances.

 Also, it’s not like I have to continue on this path just because I’m on it.
-The ultimate goal of course is to be a full-time entrepreneur until I retire, but if I decide to go back to the workforce, I don’t see that as a failure.
+The ultimate goal of the course is to be a full-time entrepreneur until I retire, but if I decide to go back to the workforce, I don’t see that as a failure.

 The one thing I’ve realized over the years is that you never know what the future holds, and whenever you try to figure it out, it turns itself on its head.
 That and I don’t think I’ll ever truly be happy doing one thing for the rest of my life.
 I like variety, I like learning new things and I like taking on new challenges.

-Let’s not forget, I graduated with a film degree, then worked in the newspaper business, then a corporate law firm, and now I blog, vlog and podcast full-time.
+Let’s not forget, that I graduated with a film degree, then worked in the newspaper business, then in a corporate law firm, and now I blog, vlog and podcast full-time.
 My résumé looks like the most disjointed thing you’ve ever seen.
 Still, I don’t regret a thing.
 I’ve learned valuable lessons and skills from every single job I’ve had, I’ve met so many amazing people and have grown into someone I’m really happy and proud to be.

 And as I’ve said numerous times on my podcast and during many of my speaking gigs, I’m no one special.
 I’m just Jessica.
 I am where I’m at because I’ve worked hard and made certain choices.
 That’s it.
 So if I can change my path after so many years of thinking that it had to be one way, so can anyone else.
 Even you.